Wildwood Subdivision: Operation

-The Wildwood Subdivision and the Yeoman Subdivision (which both run along CSX’s S Line) together are CSX’s main freight route through Peninsular Florida.
-The Wildwood Subdivision is used exclusively for freight.
-Freight trains bound for Tampa generally run the full line to the Yeoman Subdivision while trains to Miami, Orlando, and other areas of Southern Florida diverge on to the Vitis Subdivision at Vitis Junction.
+The Wildwood Subdivision is used exclusively for freight and it CSX’s main freight route through Peninsular Florida.
+Freight trains bound for Tampa's Yeoman Yard generally run the full line to the Yeoman Subdivision while trains to Miami, Orlando, Tampa's Uceta Yard, and other areas of Southern Florida diverge on to the Vitis Subdivision at Vitis Junction.

 The line is double tracked in many places to accommodate the large amount of freight traffic and is dispatched through a Centralized traffic control signal system.
 Some of the double track was installed in the mid 2010s to further increase capacity since through trains no longer use the adjacent A Line, which is now partially state owned.